ether/ep_helmet/README.md

 The above CSP will need to be polished over time https://ponyfoo.com/articles/content-security-policy-in-express-apps is a good write up that needs to be referred to and supported

+# Todo
+ - [ ] Provide a good CSP example for Etherpad
+ - [ ] Provide improves security for Etherpad (using nonce example etc for inline)

 # License
 Apache 2